Last revised: 8 August 2017

-Alternatively you can rip the ROM from a real A1200 (e.g using TransROM; see here for a guide) and the ADFs from real Workbench disks (see here for a guide), if you still happen to own these and have a floppy drive on your PC or a null modem cable.
+Alternatively you can rip the ROM from a real A1200 (e.g using TransROM) and the ADFs from real Workbench disks (Lemon Amiga ADF creation guide), if you still happen to own these and have a floppy drive on your PC or a null modem cable.

-Fortunately, a nice chap called Bloodwych has done all the hard work so we don’t have to (wish I’d found this before!).
-Similar to Jaybee’s Amiga in a Box (AIAB), Bloodwych has put together a comprehensive and elegant-looking Workbench 3.0/3.1 environment, which features everything needed to bring the GUI up to date and make for a much more user-friendly experience than the original Workbench, such as Scalos Desktop, MagicMenu, Magic User Interface (MUI) and New Icons.
-Importantly, it includes Picasso96, an RTG (ReTargetable Graphics) that interfaces with uaegfx (a virtual Amiga gfx card) to provide support for 16/32-bit colour and modern desktop resolutions (e.g. 1920 x 1080/1200).
-As an added bonus, there’s also a tonne of other software, much of which you’ll probably never need, and a small selection of classic Amiga game tunes.
+Fortunately, a nice chap called Bloodwych has done all the hard work so we don’t have to.
+Similar to Jaybee’s Amiga in a Box (AIAB), Bloodwych has put together a comprehensive and elegant-looking Workbench 3.0/3.1 environment, which features everything needed to bring the GUI up to date and make for a much more user-friendly experience than the original Workbench – such as Scalos Desktop, MagicMenu, Magic User Interface (MUI) and New Icons (most of which I used to run on my real A1200 back in the day).

 3. Move Bloodwych’s config file (“ClassicWB_P96.UAE”) into the WinUAE configurations folder, for me this in “C:\Users\Public\Documents\Amiga Files\WinUAE\Configurations\”.
 Check the “Paths” tab in WinUAE to find where yours is located.
 You can place “System.hdf”, which is the hard drive file, anywhere you want.

-3. Run WinUAE, go to the “configurations” tab, select Bloodwych’s config file (“ClassicWB_P96”) and click on the “Load” button.
+4. Run WinUAE, go to the “configurations” tab, select Bloodwych’s config file (“ClassicWB_P96”) and click on the “Load” button.

-4. Select a ROM from the “ROM” tab.
-If I remember correctly, if you already have Amiga Forever installed WinUAE will automatically detect the available kickstart ROMs that come with the package.
+5. Select a ROM from the “ROM” tab.
+If I remember correctly, if you already have Amiga Forever installed, WinUAE will automatically detect the available kickstart ROMs that come with the package.
 Otherwise you will need to direct it to where you have them stored in the “paths” tab.
 If you only have the Workbench 3.0 ADF, you will need to select “KS ROM 3.0 (A1200)”, otherwise select “KS ROM 3.1 (A1200)”

-6. Click on “Start” to boot the system and follow the instructions.
+7. Click on “Start” to boot the system and follow the instructions.
 When asked for the Workbench disk, hit F12, go to the “Floppy drives” tab and click on the three dots next to the “Eject” button for “DF0:” and direct it your ADF.
 If you have Amiga Forever installed, this will be somewhere like: “C:\Users\Public\Documents\Amiga Files\Shared\adf\”.

 If using a Workbench 3.1 ADF, you will be asked if you wish to upgrade to Workbench 3.1.
 I suggest doing this (just type “y” and press enter), but you will need to provide it with the rest of the Workbench ADFs when prompted.
 At the end you will be instructed to remove the Workbench disk and to reboot (hit F12, eject the ADF and press “reset”).

-If successful you should end up with something looking like this, displayed in an 800×600 window (to go full screen press CTRL + F12):
+If successful you should end up with something looking like this, displayed in an 800×600 window (to go fullscreen press CTRL + F12):

 Note that you need to click “Save” to make the screen mode permanent, “Use” will only apply it for the current session.
-Also, if you used the button menu to get to the display preferences, you will need to close this before it can change the display (you will be prompted).
+Also, if you used the button menu to get to the display preferences, you will need to close this (and any other windows) before it can change the display (you will be prompted).

 If you don’t see your desired resolution or colour depth available in the list, you will probably need to allocate more video memory to the RTG.
 This is done in the “Expansions” tab of the WinUAE interface (press F12 to return) by moving the VRAM slider.
-I’ve set mine to 256mb.
+I’ve set mine to 256MB.
 Remember to save your changes by going into the “Configurations” tab.
 You will need to reset the Amiga for this change to take effect.